life-itself/web3/README.md

 ### Fairer Economy

 * [Li Jin on the future of the creator economy](https://www.economist.com/the-world-ahead/2021/11/08/li-jin-on-the-future-of-the-creator-economy) - Shared ownership and control of online platforms is the way forward (via crypto)
-  * The irony here is we want the outcome, it's just that crypto is neither necessary nor likely to get us there.
+  * Note: we probably all want that wonderful outcome it's just that crypto is neither necessary nor likely to get us there.
 See https://rufuspollock.com/fixing-facebook/

 ## Reference